EgecanCogulu/egecancogulu.github.io/_pages/about.md

 Currently, I am working as a Senior Data Scientist for [Happy Returns, a UPS Company.]( https://happyreturns.com/ "Happy Returns, a UPS Company.")
 I analyze and interprete complex data sets, while enabling our team to make data-driven decisions and innovate returns solutions.
 My focus areas are predictive modeling,  A/B testing and machine learning.

 My graduate research was on current induced spin dynamics in antiferromagnetic materials.
-I worked with large data sets resulting from spectroscopy and microscopy experiments, supervised by [Andy Kent](https://as.nyu.edu/faculty/andrew-d-kent.html "Andy Kent") in [Center for Quantum Phenomena, New York University., New York University.](https://as.nyu.edu/departments/physics/research/center-for-quantum-phenomena.html "CQP")
+I worked with large data sets resulting from spectroscopy and microscopy experiments, supervised by [Andy Kent](https://as.nyu.edu/faculty/andrew-d-kent.html "Andy Kent") in [Center for Quantum Phenomena, New York University.](https://as.nyu.edu/departments/physics/research/center-for-quantum-phenomena.html "CQP")

  I am planning to post stuff that I find insteresting in [posts](/year-archive/) section.